BisonSchweizAG/commercetools-datalift/README.md

 # commercetools Datalift

 commercetools Datalift is a data migration tool for commercetools.
 Develop data migrations inside your project and run them at deployment time with commercetools Datalift.
+The project is inspired by [FlywayDB](https://flywaydb.org) which solves the problem for relational databases.

 ## Setup